fmitchell259/NetworkSimulator/README.md

 the network.
 Input of either 0 or 999 mean that no such journey exists (such as going directly from node 1 to node 5).

-This is in turn will allow the system to automatically adjust its routing table as need arises.
+This, in turn, will allow the system to automatically adjust its routing table as need arises.